 Glendora Recovery Center may disclose your personal information, without notice when required by law, or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with the legal process served on Glendora Recovery Center or the site; (b) protect and defend the rights of Glendora Recovery Center; and/ or (c) act under exigent circumstances to protect the personal safety of users, clients, and employees of Glendora Recovery Center, or the public.

 Automatically collected information

 Information about your computer hardware and software may be automatically collected by Glendora Recovery Center.
-This information can include: your IP address, browser type, domain names, access times and referring website addresses.
-This information is used for the operation of the service, to maintain quality of the service, and to provide general statistics regarding use of the Glendora Recovery Center website.
+This information can include your IP address, browser type, domain names, access times, and referring website addresses.
+This information is used for the operation of the service, to maintain the quality of the service, and to provide general statistics regarding the use of the Glendora Recovery Center website.